 For trucking and transportation companies, managing insurance isn’t for the faint of heart.
 Premiums are on the rise, legal settlements are increasing, and equipment is getting more expensive.
 In addition, new rules and legislation are changing how safety is understood and measured.
 As the landscape shifts, technologies that help put driver safety at the forefront are playing a key role in reshaping the industry, and also allowing technology-adapters to reduce risks and position themselves more in the driver’s seat.

 Understanding Increased Premiums

 As a result, claims that might have been $200,000 five years ago have risen to $500,000 in some cases.
 Significantly higher settlements, jury verdicts, and fear of potential jury verdicts have increased reserve forecasts, which in turn have had a direct effect on defense costs and insurance premiums.
-Premiums that may have averaged $6,000- $7,000 earlier in the decade can now run as high as $20,000, especially if the voluntary insurance market continues to decline and State Assigned Risks programs are the only takers.
+Premiums that may have averaged $6,000- $7,000 earlier in the decade can now run 20-50% higher, especially if the voluntary insurance market continues to decline and State Assigned Risks programs are the only takers.